NielsLiisberg/Python-FastAPI-demo/readme.md

 select * from qsys2.services_info
 ```

-It will return a list of all IBM i db2 services available - and this is the list we will provide in our microservice demo in a moment.
+It will return a list of all IBM i db2 services available - and
+this is the list we will provide in our microservice demo in a moment.

 ## Next step: Install Python

-Our **fastAPI** microservice is coded in Python.
+Our `FastAPI` microservice is coded in Python.
 So lets install that.
 Here we use version 3.9, and also notice that we install the python client to odbc:

 ```
 yum install python39